-Summer 2015 Awesome Staff!
-Daniel Chavez, Kata de Lima, Mariana Gonzalez, Malissa McSwain, Camila Portocarrero, Gracias!
+Just some of the awesome staff from recent years!
+Daniel Chavez, Kata de Lima, Mariana Gonzalez, Malissa McSwain, Camila Portocarrero, 2015-16 Gracias!

 Denise Blanco Durán- Senior Counselor I’m from a city named Cartagena that is on the Caribbean coast of Colombia.
 It is an interesting city that carries a lot of history about the Spanish colonization in South America.
 It has beautiful architecture and you can see gorgeous sunsets over the ocean from the historic city walls.
 I have been living in the area (and in the USA) for three years.
 During this time I have mainly been taking care of my three year old son.
 Before moving here I worked as a professor in humanities, mostly with adolescents and I loved it!
 I am very excited to be part of this learning and playing experience that the summer camp offers.
 And I am very happy to share about the culture in my country and the beauty of the Spanish language.

 Harmony Pringle – Senior Counselor has loved the Spanish language since her bilingual 5th grade teacher taught the class a few phrases.
 She continued her language study at Cedar Ridge High School where she served as president of their Spanish Honors Society.
 At Oberlin College, Harmony tutored Spanish 101, taught Spanish at the local elementary school, and had the pleasure of spending a semester each at the University of Seville in Spain and studying migration on the U.S./Mexico Border.
 She taught her first private language classes to two fantastic 9-year-olds this past spring.
 In May of 2011 Harmony graduated from Oberlin with a degree in Hispanic Studies.
 She has been teaching in Soria Spain and is joining us for a third summer before she heads back again to teach in Spain.